cooperative-computing-lab/root-diff/README.md

 ### TODO

-1. Outlier is caused by memory limit or file structure

-2. Have 10 files can fit in the memory and 10 files can not fit in the memeory

-3. Make y axis MB/s (throughput)

-4. Have bar chart for root files with different level of complexity

-5. count the number of comparisons

-6. statics about the comparisons of different tobject
+1. statics about the comparisons of different tobject

+2. Caculate the similarity of different root files

+3. extract the object information of the different root object